 It is true that God’s ways are infinitely higher than our ways and our ability to comprehend them is indeed very elementary.
 However, His judgments transcend our sense of justice rather than flying in the face of it.
-Our innate sense of justice is so true to God’s justice that, according to Paul, even a Gentile without the law of God can still discern what is right in such a way so as to leave him without excuse before God.
-(Rom 1:14-16) Jesus rebuked the multitudes for not using their God given ability to judge what is right: “Why don't you judge for yourselves what is right?
-(Luke 12:57 ISV)
+Our innate sense of justice is so true to God’s justice that, according to Paul, even a Gentile without the law of God can still discern what is right in such a manner as to leave him without excuse before God (Rom 1:14-16).
+Jesus rebuked the multitudes for not using their God given ability to judge what is right: “Why don't you judge for yourselves what is right?”

 We can also see that all sins are not equal before God by looking at the varying degree of punishment for progressive stages of the same sin.
 For example, in the area of sexual sin, Jesus said that one who looks at a woman to lust after her has committed adultery in his heart.
 Nevertheless, looking upon a woman is not as great a sin as actually committing the act of adultery.
 Committing adultery is a very grave, damaging and selfish sin, but it could not be said to be as great as pedophilia, bestiality or sodomy.

 We can see from Romans 1 that sodomy is a greater sin than adultery or other forms of fornication because it is a perversion of nature: